Bery0n/Portfolio/LFTK/README.md

 - Cells with a bulb are counted as illuminated.
 - Walls stop the spread of light.
 - Two cells are neighbors if they are connected by a side, so connections by corners don't count.
-(You can't place bulbs on neighboring cells.)
+  (<small>You can't place bulbs on neighboring cells.</small>)
 - The number on the wall indicates how many bulbs are needed in the neighboring cells.
-(If there are enough bulbs, the numbered wall turns green; otherwise, if there are more or fewer bulbs, the wall's background turns red.)
+  (<small>If there are enough bulbs, the numbered wall turns green; otherwise, if there are more or fewer bulbs, the wall's background turns red.</small>)

 **Light Bulbs**